At a glance

 Assessment includes a portfolio assembled over the year - including CV, cover letters, reflective blog posts and presentation, and a written research report that examines the function of the placement organisation in context of the wider sector.

-In 2015, 93% of first-degree graduates in the Department of Philosophy who were available for employment had secured work or further study within six months of graduation.
-The average starting salary for full-time graduates of the Department of Philosophy was £23,871 with the highest being £45,000.*
+In 2016, 93.2% of undergraduates in the School of Humanities who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £20,205 with the highest being £38,000.*

 * Erasmus student and staff numbers by institution, Erasmus+ 2014.